MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-variables.md

     > The **Variable type**, **Variable name**, **Data type**, and **External name** fields are required to create an input variable.

     > [!NOTE]
     > If you choose an existing flow variable name for a new input variable, Power Automate will prompt you to confirm the merging of the two variables.
 Unintentional merging may affect the functionality of your flow and cause errors.
-Also, You can't use the name of an existing input or output.
+Also, you can't use the name of an existing input or output variable.

      ![Screenshot of the Add a new input variable dialog box.](media\input-output-variables\Add-new-input-variable-dialog.png)